ralyodio/offline-app/README.md

 There are two functions `doOffline()` and `doOnline()` which get triggered whenever the user comes back online or goes offline.
 This can be used to read and write from localStorage or update a central server once they come back online.

+You can switch to offline mode in Firefox, or simply unplug your network cable or turn off Airport (mac wifi).
+This will cause the static ping to fail and run the `doOffline()` function.

 Requirements
 ------------